-We have introduced 'Core Books' in Nursery and Preschool.
-These are quality texts that key teacher know well.
-They link with the Characteristics of Effective Learning - eg; resilience, team work, critical thinking.
-Two books each half term add to the children's reading rich experience.
+We have 'Core Books' in Nursery and Preschool.
+These quality fiction and non-fiction texts are ones key teachers know well and are reviewed each year.
+The books link with the Characteristics of Effective Learning - eg; resilience, team work, critical thinking.
+Two books each half term add to the children's reading rich experience and form the inspiration for many other learning experiences introduced by staff or explored by the children themselves during child initiated play (Exploring time).